Laserfiche/laserfiche.github.io/README.md

 1. Run `bundle exec jekyll serve --destination ../_site` to build and serve the documentation.
 1. Open `localhost:4000` in a browser.

-## Adding a new page, or modifying an existing one.
+## Adding a new page, or modifying an existing one
-All website content is defined under the folder /src/docs.
+All website content is defined under the folder `/src/docs`.
 Each page is defined by a folder containing a file named `index.md`, and optionally linked static assets such as images.

 The `index.md` jekyll front matter defines page data such as navigation order, title, and optional nested pages.
 For example:
 ```